Upcoming Elections

 -

-Deadline to register: May 27 (Voters may register after this date, through Election Day, and vote using a provisional ballot)
+Deadline to register: October 24 (Voters may register after this date and vote using a provisional ballot)

 -

-Deadline to apply to receive a mail-in ballot: June 6
+Deadline to request a mail-in ballot: October 24

 -